sirinserhan/importify_lbx_task/README.md

    Continuously update and expand the project's documentation.
 Well-documented APIs are easier for developers to understand and integrate into their applications.

 These are just a few ideas to consider for future enhancements and refinements of the API project.
 The direction you choose will depend on the evolving needs of your application and its users.

+## Example upload of import.csv and response:
+`{
+    "message": "CSV import completed.",
+    "success_count": 9936,
+    "error_count": 64,
+    "errors": [
+        "Validation Error for employee_id: 147663.
+Fields: age_in_company_years.
+Errors: The age in company years must be a number.", "Validation Error for employee_id: ok.
+Fields: employee_id.
+Errors: The employee id must be an integer.", "Validation Error for employee_id: 945178.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 467080.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 517476.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 281376.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 173479.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 254060.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 581148.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 989007.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 961538.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 806216.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 968722.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 535207.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 401576.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 521398.
+Fields: user_name.
+Errors: The user name has already been taken.", "Validation Error for employee_id: 505192.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 577588.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 528467.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 741457.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 425467.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 766480.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 315817.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 724623.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 772917.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 992731.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 248678.
+Fields: user_name.
+Errors: The user name has already been taken.", "Validation Error for employee_id: 891653.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 469204.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 177006.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 214099.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 115718.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 437622.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 556707.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 562522.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 482012.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 443835.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 195200.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 439490.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 874818.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 232476.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 695651.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 576333.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 421181.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 637227.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 816839.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 365479.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 992780.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 571027.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 947619.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 721695.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 273911.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 308771.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 449321.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 602809.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 907997.
+Fields: user_name.
+Errors: The user name has already been taken.", "Validation Error for employee_id: 768767.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 955733.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 272630.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 609056.
+Fields: user_name.
+Errors: The user name has already been taken.", "Validation Error for employee_id: 609307.
+Fields: user_name.
+Errors: The user name has already been taken.", "Validation Error for employee_id: 510897.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 758783.
+Fields: employee_id.
+Errors: The employee id has already been taken.", "Validation Error for employee_id: 631859.
+Fields: employee_id.
+Errors: The employee id has already been taken."
+    ]
+}`